Typology of Tools for the governance of urban design

 Globally, a wide range of tools and processes are deployed to steer public and private actors towards specific outcomes in terms of the design of the built environment.
 The choice of which tools to use is not politically neutral but instead reflects the diversity of the political spectrum, from ultra-liberal uncontrolled abdication to the private sector, to centrally-planned detailed guidance and control.
 Many European states sit somewhere in between.
 Not only do nation-states have their processes of urban design governance, but so (often) do individual regions, cities, and municipalities within each country.

-We can classify the tools of urban design governance in 2 key ways:
+We can divide the tools of design governance in 2 key ways:

-In total, this leads to 9 tool types, although it is important not to be overly rigid in how the classification is used.
+In total, this leads to 9 tool types, of which 6 are informal, although it is important not to be overly rigid in how the classification is used.
 In reality, many tools have both culture and delivery implications, and the division between the formal and informal tools of the state are not hard and fast.
 A classification is instead a relational tool, designed to understand and relate broad types, rather than to strictly classify.

 Within each category, there is also a transition from lesser to greater engagement, from more passive to more active engagement with stakeholders and/or the specifics of projects and places.
 This implies that tools at the base of each category are more hands-on (and often more forceful) in their application.
 Again, whilst this may generally be the case, it will not always be so as the transition will not always be as clear cut as the diagram suggests.